 13. Sonoma, California for Wine Tasting

 It’s the best of California in fall.
-Daytime temperatures are generally in the 60s or low 70s, perfect for exploring outdoors.
+Daytime temperatures are generally in the 60s or low 70s, perfect for wine tasting, leaf peeping, and hikes at the many county, regional, and state parks in the valley here.

-Fall colors generally peak in Sonoma in early to mid-November.
-Vineyards put on a show of colors, from yellow to burgundy, and you will see entire hillsides draped in color as you drive around.
+On our last visit, we arrived at peak color in early to mid-November.
+Vineyards put on a show of colors, from yellow to burgundy; we saw entire hillsides draped in color as we drove!

 While the valley is the best place to experience fall colors, kayaking or floating down the Russian River is another great way to enjoy the natural beauty of Sonoma in November.